dogmatiq/dogma/README.md

 Integrations receive command messages and produce event messages.
 They do not have any state that is managed by the engine.

-Integrations are represented by the [`dogma.IntegrationsMessageHandler`] interface.
+Integrations are represented by the [`dogma.IntegrationMessageHandler`] interface.

 ### Projection